 2. Foraging hike: natural knowledge achieved

 Did you know that Parks Canada offers interpretive programming throughout the fall?
 While the Visitor Centre is currently under renovation for the season, there are a number of fall tours available.
-The Foraging Forest Food tour takes you down the Brûlé Trail with a Parks Canada guide on a quest to find edible and medicinal plants.
-While actual foraging does not happen on the tour, you will have the opportunity to try a variety of plants such as rose berries, hazelnuts and mint.
-For budding naturalists, this tour will leave you in awe with how much you may have been overlooking in the forest.
+Two of the tours are car caravan tours so you can stay physically distanced while learning about the Boreal Forest and the bison that live on the Lake Audy Bison Range in the park.
+For budding naturalists, these tour will leave you in awe with how much you may have been overlooking in the forest.

 3. Comfort foods: replenishment achieved